Serving our Communities Since 1964

 As long as your COPA Flight is active as per Policy No. 10.3.1 on page 21 of the COPA Guide to the COPA Flights and you announce, advertise or invite specifying “organized by COPA Flight XXX” your event is automatically insured by COPA Air Meet, however, please refer to the Certificate of Insurance request form below to find more details regarding what is or what is not covered by COPA Air Meet insurance.
 You only need a Certificate of Insurance when the owner (Private, Municipal, City, etc…) of the property, airport or aerodrome or others participating in your event requests proof of insurance.

 Flying Adults & People outside of the COPA For Kids program

-- Transport Canada recency requirements including minimum of five takeoffs and landings within previous six months in category and class of aircraft to be used
+- Transport Canada recency requirements include a minimum of five takeoffs and landings within the previous six months in category and class of aircraft to be used

 - Aircraft must be Canadian registered

 - All documentation required by Transport Canada on board of aircraft, including proof of public liability

 - insurance and property damage applicable aircraft to be used

 - Aircraft must be authorized for carrying passengers And

 - Minimum Combined Single Limit Liability of 1M$, including Passengers

 Download COPA Fly-In Propeller card (Print using two sheets of heavy paper stapled together).